 Fig 3a: 2D structure (note the position of the carboxylic group compared to Fig 3b).

 Fig 3b.
 3D structure of Stearic Acid .

 Linoleic Acid: Linoleic Acid (Fig 4.) is a poly unsaturated omega 6 fatty acid with anti-inflammatory, acne reductive, skin-brightening and moisture retentive properties when applied topically on to the skin .
 It is abundant in many nuts and plant seeds.
 It cannot be synthesised by the human body, so must be derived from external sources- plants and plant oils.
 Shea butter applied topically on the skin or ingested can aid in the regeneration of human cells, and helps with secondary biosynthesis of arachidonic acid which has a function to promote growth in healthy humans.

 Fig 4.
 2D Structure of Linoleic Acid.

-All Citations [1-13] can be provided on request.
+*All Citations are reserved by author and can be provided on request*